jupyterlab/jupyterlab/docs/source/developer/accessibility.rst

   breaking dependants, then it might be better to make the fix in JupyterLab.
-In this case, you might take a two-track approach, where you fix the accessibility issue in JupyterLab and also submit a breaking fix in Lumino that targets a future, breaking version of Lumino.
+In this case, you might take a two-track approach, where you fix the accessibility issue in JupyterLab and also submit a breaking fix in Lumino that targets a future, major, API-breaking release/version of Lumino.

 Automated Regression Testing
 ----------------------------